The Past Comes Alive This Saturday at Fort Point Civil War Living History Day

-Fort Point's Civil War Living History Day takes place Saturday, January 25, 2014, from 10 am to 5 pm.
-Activities include infantry demonstrations, artillery discussions, flag raising and lowering ceremonies, and performances by period military musicians.
+Fort Point's Civil War Living History Day takes place Saturday, January 27, 2018, from 10 am to 5 pm.
+Activities include infantry and artillery demonstrations, flag raising and lowering ceremonies, performances by period military musicians, and more.
 Reenactors are happy to answer questions about history and various aspects of life during the Civil War.

-We've attended this event a few times (it's usually held the last weekend of January), and it always exceeds our expectations.
+We've attended this event at Fort Point a few times, and it's always both fun and educational.
 It's exciting to march into the fort right behind the fife-and-drum band, and entering the courtyard to see only reenactors in period dress was a thrilling experience that was the next best thing to traveling back in time.
 If you're at all interested in the Civil War or California's history, it's an event you have to attend.

 If You Go